 How do I learn about repaying my government loans after graduation?

-Schedule an appointment with our government aid specialist by calling the Student Aid Office at 514-398-6013.
-Also, be sure to check our SSAO News channel for postings of our government loan repayment workshops offered regularly throughout the academic year.
+Schedule an appointment with our government aid specialist by calling Scholarships and Student Aid at 514-398-6013.
+Also, be sure to check our News channel for postings of our government loan repayment workshops offered regularly throughout the academic year.